FIN-038: Receiving Goods and Services and Timely Disbursements of University Funds

 Good business practice separates the duties of purchasing, receiving, authorizing payment for goods and services, and reconciling of the departmental account among two or more people.
 The person documenting the receipt of goods and services should not be the same individual who authorized the order or the payment to the vendor.

 Departments that cannot meet this requirement due to small staff size must implement compensating controls.
 Temporary staffing changes, such as vacation or illness, must have compensating controls documented in departmental paperwork such as the monthly reconciliation.
-General questions on compensating controls should be directed to the University Comptroller.
+General questions on compensating controls should be directed to the Associate Vice President (AVP) for Financial Operations.

 Exemption from Sales Tax:

 As an agency of the Commonwealth, the University is exempt from Virginia sales and use tax on all goods and services except for purchases of lodging if: (i) the goods and services further the mission of the University; (ii) payment comes directly from the University rather than from an individual reimbursed by the University; and (iii) for meals only, the University determines the place, time and recipients of the meal.
 Also, University purchases are not subject to many Federal excise, Communications (e.g., wireless and cellular phone services), and transportation taxes.
-If a vendor requires proof of exemption, the Commonwealth of Virginia Sales and Use Tax Exemption Form and Communications Sales and Use Tax Certificate of Exemption Form are located on the Procurement and Supplier Diversity Services' website.
-For tax exceptions with other states, see the State Tax Exemption Certificate database on the University Controller’s website to determine the University’s exemption status.
-It is the department's responsibility to claim these exemptions when submitting a purchase order to a vendor.
+If a supplier requires proof of exemption, the Commonwealth of Virginia Sales and Use Tax Exemption Form and Communications Sales and Use Tax Certificate of Exemption Form are located on the Procurement and Supplier Diversity Services' website.
+For tax exceptions with other states, see the State Tax Exemption Certificate database on the UVA Finance website to determine the University’s exemption status.
+It is the department's responsibility to claim these exemptions when submitting a PO to a supplier.

 Authorization for Payment: